John Lynch (serial killer): The Fraser murders

 After he had disposed of the stolen goods Lynch headed back with Cowper's dray and team towards Berrima.
 Near Razorback he met a horse team, belonging to Samuel Bawtree, and being driven by William Fraser and his son William (aged about 20 years), and decided to travel in their company.
 They camped for the night at Bargo Brush.
-Later they were joined at the camp by with two men and a woman travelling in a cart.
-During the night, as Lynch lay under the dray and the others were dozing around the fire, a police constable on horseback arrived and “made particular enquiries for Mr. Cowper’s dray, describing it very minutely, and related the whole circumstance of the men being missing, &c.”.
+Later they were joined at the camp by two men and a woman travelling in a cart.
+During the night, as Lynch lay under the dray and the others were dozing around the fire, a police constable on horseback arrived and “made particular enquiries for Mr. Cowper’s dray, describing it very minutely, and related the whole circumstance of the men being missing, &c.”
 Lynch (as described in his confession) “lay listening and trembling with fear” until he heard one of the Frasers say “they had not seen such a dray”, after which the constable departed towards Berrima.
 This incident caused the murderer to contemplate abandoning Cowper's dray and to “destroy the two Frazers, and possess himself of the dray in their charge”.
-As these thoughts “were running in his head” Lynch claimed he “prayed to the Almighty to assist me!”.
+As these thoughts “were running in his head” Lynch claimed he “prayed to the Almighty to assist me!”
 In the morning Lynch, while pretending he was retrieving his bullocks, instead drove them away into the bush.
 By this time the cart had left and Lynch told the Frasers he could not find his team and was certain they were making their way home towards Berrima.
 He parked the stolen dray in the bush, transferred his few possessions on the Frasers’ dray and accompanied them as they set off along the road.

 They camped for the night at Cordeaux's Flat, about two and a half miles from Berrima.
 The next morning, 16 August 1841, he accompanied the younger Fraser to look for the horses.
 Hiding the tomahawk inside his coat, Lynch waited for his opportunity and struck the young man a single blow that felled him “like a log of wood”.
 He returned to the campsite with one horse, telling Fraser his son was still looking for the others.
 The murderer watched for his chance and as Fraser stooped, he struck him one blow to the back of the head “and the unhappy man fell dead”.
 Dragging the body into the surrounding bush, he got a spade and buried both the father and son.
 By the time he had finished it was late in the day, so he remained at Cordeaux's Flat for the night.